ESPAUR report 2024 to 2025: lay summary

 The UK Health Security Agency (UKHSA) collects, analyses and disseminates information about infections in England that are resistant to antimicrobials, focusing on bloodstream infections.
 This includes information on how many infections there are, where they are happening, who is being affected and how medicines are being prescribed.
 This chapter presents findings from this work and looks at how different factors affect the distribution of infections.

 The number of reported resistant infections had decreased during the pandemic, due to various factors such as reduced socialising, improved hand and respiratory hygiene (for example handwashing, covering coughs and sneezes, and wearing masks) and changes in healthcare-seeking behaviours (the actions people take to find medical care when they are unwell or require advice).
-The decrease in reported numbers may also have been caused, in part, by decreased detection of infections.
-The increases in the last 2 years were expected following removal of restrictions on socialising seen during the pandemic, but the extent of the rise is notable, with there now being more resistant infections than at any point on record.
+The reduction in reported numbers may also have been caused, in part, by decreased detection of infections.
+The increases in the last 3 years were expected following removal of restrictions on socialising seen during the pandemic, but the extent of the rise is notable, with there now being more resistant infections than at any point on record.

-The highest number and rate (cases per 100,000 people) of bloodstream infection episodes were observed among individuals of the white ethnic group.
-This group accounted for 88.4% of total bloodstream infections, of which 20.1% were resistant to at least one key antibiotic.
+The highest number and rate of bloodstream infection episodes were observed among individuals of the white ethnic group.
+This group accounted for 88.4% of total bloodstream infections, of which 20.1% were resistant to at least one or more of the critically important antibiotics.
+This year’s report also included, age-sex standardised incidence rates, which showed that the Asian or Asian British ethnic group had a resistant bloodstream infection rate that was almost 2 times higher than the White ethnic group (92.5 versus 32.0 cases per 100,000 people).

 Chapter 3.
 Curbing the consumption of antimicrobials